 Types of Poultry

 When people think of poultry they usually think of chickens and sometimes turkeys.
 However, quail, ducks, geese, pheasants, guinea fowl, and peafowl are all considered poultry as well.
-The most beginner friendly and easy poultry to raise are chickens and quail because they require little investment and are easy to care for.
-Poultry raising is seeing an invigorated revival today.
+The most beginner friendly and easy poultry to raise are chickens and quail.
 More people than ever are raising poultry for eggs or meat.
 The vast majority of hobbyists, backyard chicken owners, and homesteaders raise poultry for the fresh eggs.
-Besides the obvious benefit of fresh eggs, many people raise chickens as pets, to turn the vegetable garden during the fall and winter, to teach their children responsibility, or as a hobby.
 Chickens are wonderful pets as they recognize faces and the voice of their owner.
 In addition, they have great personalities and are quite smart birds.
 Raising poultry boils down to your values.
 Many consumers today are very conscious-minded and particular about where their food comes from.
 People want to know the living conditions and diets of the chickens who lay the eggs that they eat.
 They want to know that the chickens were raised with enough room to express their natural behaviors.
 Look at the countless options of eggs at the supermarket; cage free, free range, vegetarian fed, etc. Many decide that raising their own poultry is the only way to ensure that they provide themselves and their families with the healthiest eggs possible.

 Food & Water

-Poultry require the correct feed in order to lay eggs.
 When poultry species are young, they require a starter feed until they are six to eight weeks of age.
 This starter feed provides them with the correct nutritional balance of vitamins, minerals, and proteins so that they will grow into healthy and productive birds.
-When your poultry are six to eight weeks old, it is time to transition them over to a grower feed.
-Grower feed contains a higher level of protein than starter feed to accommodate the rapid feather and body growth of your birds.
+When your poultry are six to eight weeks old, start to feed them grower feed.
+Grower feed contains a higher level of protein to accommodate the rapid feather and body growth the birds.
 Depending on species, you should continue to provide grower feed until your birds start to lay or your females become sexually mature.
 The consensus among the majority of poultry keepers is to feed a layer ration for quail when they are seven or eight weeks old, chickens at sixteen weeks old, and duck hens when they are five months old.
-Geese, turkeys, pheasants, guinea fowl, and peafowl are seasonal layers.
-This means that they only lay eggs during the spring and summer months.
-Owners of these poultry species feed a combination of grower, layer, and game bird feed year-round, but they increase the protein content during the spring and summer months when the birds are laying.
-All birds that are actively laying require calcium to produce strong eggshells.
-Layer feed already contains the needed amount of calcium, but many owners like to offer crushed oyster shell with the feed or free choice on the side to the birds.
-Water is the source of all life.
+Laying birds need calcium to produce strong eggshells.
+Layer feed already contains the needed amount of calcium, but many owners mix crushed oyster shell with the feed.
+I love to utilize hanging feeders to keep the feed off the ground.
 Poultry require fresh clean water year-round.
-For poultry owners who live in areas that have winter temperatures below freezing, heated waterers or drinkers are a life saver!
+For poultry owners who live in areas that have winter temperatures below freezing, heated waterers are a life saver!
 Poultry will drink more water in the hot summer months as they need to hydrate and cool themselves.
 If pullets or hens go without water for more than twenty-four hours, irreparable damage will be done to their laying ability.